digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 Lifecycle Events and Rule
 =========================

-As mentioned earlier, we only need one single lifecycle rule to process all time events:
+As mentioned earlier, we only need one single lifecycle rule to process all time events (since all coupon payments are pre-defined in the instrument terms):

 .. literalinclude:: ../../finance-instruments/daml/Scripts/FixedRateBond.daml
   :language: daml
   :start-after: -- CREATE_LIFECYCLE_RULE_BEGIN
   :end-before: -- CREATE_LIFECYCLE_RULE_END

-Furthermore, we create a time event corresponding to the date of the first coupon payment:
+In order to lifecycle a coupon payment, we create a time event corresponding to the date of the first coupon:

 .. literalinclude:: ../../finance-instruments/daml/Scripts/FixedRateBond.daml
   :language: daml